Category: 6_Canoe & Kayak Rivers

 My first own home!
 A spacious, high-ceilinged one (‘and a half’) bedroom flat in a good-looking ‘Art Deco’ building in Marriot Road one block up from Cowey Road.

 On the day I moved in I was ambushed by a gang of Kingfisher Canoe Club mates who had spread the word ‘Party at Swanie’s New Place Tonight!’
-The electricity wasn’t yet connected, but no problem to these hooligans: They dangled an extension cord out the window and politely asked the elderly couple below me to please plug it in.
+The electricity wasn’t yet connected, but no problem to these hooligans: They dangled an extension cord out the window and politely asked the elderly Scots couple below me to please plug it in.
 Bless ’em they did, and hats off to them they withstood the temptation to switch off as the noise lasted long into the night!
 There was some excess (did I mention they were canoeists!?) and tales – exaggerated surely? – were told of vomit streaming down the steps.

 Once I settled in and my fellow occupants realised I was obviously the innocent party in the opening night cacophony (ahem!), I was told more about the strange old geezer I’d bought from.
 And I was told of a mysterious campaign of leaflets surreptitiously distributed, pointing out people’s faults and complaining of things not done, etc. in harsh language.
 They suspected it was him, but were never able to prove it.
 Soon I was able to solve the mystery: A secret compartment in the lounge cupboard revealed copies of his printed leaflets – the vendetta stash!

 I bought ca.1984 for R45 000.
 Sold ca.1992 for R90 000.
 I saw it offered for sale recently (2021) for R967 000.
-That’s where I found these pics – someone has opened up the small kitchen so now the lounge and kitchen are all one big room.
+That’s where I found these pics.
+The indoor one is a big change from how it was – they opened up the small kitchen so now the lounge and kitchen are all one big room.
 It looks great.

 Launch Aborted